FAQ

 ANSWERS TO your QUESTIONS

-Planning a birding trip can have a lot of factors to consider and some unknown variables.
-This guide to frequently asked questions will help you with the process.
-Please ask us if you need further clarification on any of these points or if your question isn’t here.
+Planning a birding trip involves many factors and some unknowns.
+This guide to frequently asked questions will assist you in the process.
+If you need further clarification on any points or have questions not covered here, please don’t hesitate to ask us!

 Where do I go?